An expat’s guide to the Indonesian tax system

 • Capital gains (from the sale or transfer of property)

-• Rent collection and any other income incurred from the use of property
+• Rent collection and any other income incurred from the use of the property

-On the flipside, non-residents are subject to a flat rate 20 percent withholding tax on their gross income.
-There are however, instances in which this rate can be reduced via tax treaty provisions or exempt services that may qualify as business profits.
+Conversely, non-residents are subject to a flat rate of 20 per cent withholding tax on their gross income.
+There are, however, instances in which this rate can be reduced via applicable tax treaty provisions or exempt services that may qualify as business profits.

-Additionally, non-residents are only liable to pay personal income tax (PIT) for Indonesian-owned income unlike their tax resident counterparts who are taxed on the income they earn in Indonesia and abroad; Unless there is a Double Taxation Avoidance Agreement between the individual’s country of residence and the Indonesian government.
+Additionally, non-residents are only liable to pay personal income tax (PIT) for Indonesian-sourced income, unlike their tax-resident counterparts who are taxed on the income they earn in Indonesia and abroad; Unless there is a Double Taxation Avoidance Agreement between the individual’s country of residence and the Indonesian government.

-In cases such as this, the non-resident taxpayer may not be required to pay any tax in Indonesia or pay a reduced amount.
+In such cases, the non-resident taxpayer may not be required to pay any tax in Indonesia or a reduced amount.

 Deductions

 Under some circumstances, individuals may qualify for certain deductibles.
-The most common ones include individual taxpayers (IDR 54m), spouse and/or dependant individuals (IDR 4.5m).
+The most common ones include individual taxpayers (IDR 54m), spouses and/or dependant individuals (IDR 4.5m).

 Tax deductibles